What Is an ILT? Advantages & Benefits of Instructor-Led Training

 How Can an LMS Facilitate ILT

-While ILT offers many advantages, it must be complemented with modern tools and technologies to enhance the overall training experience.
-A Learning Management System can be a valuable ally.
+So, first, is ILT a good tool?
+Yes, absolutely!
+Should you use it?
+Yep.
+Can it be improved via an LMS?
+Yes, and now you are going to learn how a Learning Management System can be a valuable ally.
 Here are two ways an LMS can facilitate ILT:

 Blended Learning

 Blended learning combines the best of both worlds: traditional ILT and modern online training.
-An LMS allows you to create a blended learning environment to integrate ILT sessions with digital resources seamlessly.
+You see, LMS allows you to create a blended learning environment to integrate ILT sessions with digital resources seamlessly.

 Webinar

 Webinars are a popular tool for modern training, and they can be seamlessly integrated into an ILT program through an LMS.
-Webinars allow you to reach geographically dispersed employees, making ILT more accessible.
+Thus, you can reach wider audiences with your ILT training.

 An LMS can schedule and host webinars, providing a platform for live online training sessions in instructor-led training ILT.
 This is particularly valuable when physical gatherings are not feasible.